Programmer: Nature of the work

 Computer programmers write, test, debug, and maintain the detailed instructions, called computer programs, that computers must follow to perform their functions.
 Programmers also conceive, design, and test logical structures for solving problems by computer.
 Many technical innovations in programming — advanced computing technologies and sophisticated new languages and programming tools — have redefined the role of a programmer and elevated much of the programming work done today.
 Job titles and descriptions may vary, depending on the organization.

 Programmers work in many settings, including corporate information technology (IT) departments, big software companies, small service firms and government entities of all sizes.
 Many professional programmers also work for consulting companies at client sites as contractors.
 Licensing is not typically required to work as a programmer, although professional certifications are commonly held by programmers.
 Programming is considered a profession.

-Programmers' work varies widely depending on the type of business for which they are writing programs.
-For example, the instructions involved in updating financial records are very different from those required to duplicate conditions on an aircraft for pilots training in a flight simulator.
-Simple programs can be written in a few hours.
-More complex ones may require more than a year of work, while others are never considered 'complete' but rather are continuously improved as long as they stay in use.
-In most cases, several programmers work together as a team under a senior programmer's supervision.

 Types of software

 Programming editors, also known as source code editors, are text editors that are specifically designed for programmers or developers to write the source code of an application or a program.
 Most of these editors include features useful for programmers, which may include color syntax highlighting, auto indentation, auto-complete, bracket matching, syntax check, and allows plug-ins.
 These features aid the users during coding, debugging and testing.